- Military Life Cycle

-- Promote and participate in Purple Up: Encourage military families and friends to participate in Purple Up Day by wearing purple and sharing their photos on social media with #PurpleUp21.
+- Promote and participate in Purple Up: Encourage military families and friends to participate in Purple Up Day by wearing purple, decorating homes and offices with purple and sharing their photos on social media with #PurpleUp22.

-- Show your love for MilKids: Include the You’re Everything campaign emblem in your communications and on promotional materials and use the Department of Defense-wide hashtags: #MOMC2021 and #PurpleUp21.
+- Show your love for MilKids: Include the You’re Everything campaign emblem in your communications and on promotional materials and use the Defense Department-wide hashtags: #MOMC2022 and #PurpleUp22.

-- Sesame Street for Military Families: The collaboration between the Department of Defense and Sesame Workshop brings powerful support and practical tools to preschool-aged military children and their parents to help them cope with the challenges of military life.
-The “Talk, Listen, Connect” initiative features specially-created videos, storybooks and workbooks that guide families through tough transitions such as relocation and deployment.
+- Sesame Street for Military Families: The collaboration between the Defense Department and Sesame Workshop brings powerful support and practical tools to preschool-aged military children and their parents to help them cope with the challenges of military life.
+The Everyday Health and Wellness section helps families stay healthy in body and mind with tips on moving your body, sensible eating, self-care and more.

 - Thrive online program for parents: The Thrive parent education course provides free, online programs that offer evidence-based, age-appropriate positive parenting practices, parent and child stress management tips, and activities to promote physical health for children ages 0 to 18.

-- 4-H military partnerships: Over 50,000 military connected youth participate in 4-H Clubs and opportunities worldwide.
+- 4-H Military Partnership: Over 50,000 military-connected youth participate in 4-H Clubs and opportunities worldwide.
 4-H provides a variety of programs that encourage children to learn, grow and develop the skills they need to become positive forces in their communities.
-Visit the 4-H Military Partnerships website to learn more.
+Visit the 4-H Military Partnership website to learn more.

-- EFMP & Me: The new EFMP & Me online tool, available through Military OneSource, expands and tailors support for families with special needs so that you can quickly navigate services, connect with resources and advocate for yourself or your family member with special needs — anytime, anywhere.
+- EFMP & Me: The new EFMP & Me online tool, available through Military OneSource, expands and tailors support for families with special needs so that they can quickly navigate services, connect with resources and advocate for themselves or their family members with special needs — anytime, anywhere.
 The tool helps caregivers understand and find medical and educational resources as well as receive step-by-step support for EFMP enrollment, PCS preparation, deployment and other military life moments.